-- Screening: Schools are also required to screen all students for disabilities within 45 days of enrollment. - 2 Referral: Despite the best efforts of school interventions, some children with dyslexia may not attain the skills needed to make adequate progress in the general curriculum.
-If a disability is suspected as the underlying reason for this, a child is referred for a full and individual evaluation. - Review of Existing Data: An initial review of existing data regarding your child may be conducted.
+- Screening: Schools are also required to screen all students for disabilities within 45 days of enrollment. - Referral: Despite the best efforts of school interventions, some children with dyslexia may not attain the skills needed to make adequate progress in the general curriculum.
+If a disability is

+- Review of Existing Data: An initial review of existing data regarding your child may be conducted.
 If the school team determines no additional data is needed, eligibility for special education services is determined.
-If additional data is needed, it is gathered and reviewed to determine eligibility. - 4 Evaluation and Eligibility: To determine whether a child is eligible to receive special education and related services, schools are required to conduct a full and individual evaluation under the Individuals with Disabilities Education Act. - 5 Individualized Education Program (IEP): If after evaluation the child is found eligible for special education services, an Individualized Education Program (IEP) is developed with school and parent input.
+If additional data is needed, it is gathered and reviewed to determine eligibility. - 4 Evaluation and Eligibility: To determine whether a child is eligible to receive special education and related services, schools are required to conduct a full and individual evaluation under the Individuals with Disabilities Education Act. - Individualized Education Program (IEP): If after evaluation the child is found eligible for special education services, an Individualized Education Program (IEP) is developed with school and parent input.